bifravst/bdd-markdown/README.md

 ## Skipping features

-Features can be skipped, this will also skip all dependent features.
+Features can be skipped, this will also skip all dependent and transiently dependent features.

 ### Example: skipping a feature